 “That’s not good enough!
 Give me some details, Michael.
-Tell me what happened to you when you decided to run down to the Valley?”
+Tell me what happened to you that day when you decided to run down to the Valley?”

 Josah walked over to an empty stall and pulled a bench over to the middle of the floor.
 He ran his hand over the top to clear the dust and debris.
 “Come and sit with me.
 Telling the story is not going to be easy.”

 Evelyn walked over to the bench.
-Josah never noticed until now that the Lady of Bon Abbi dressed in a working maiden’s clothing.
+Josah never noticed until now that the Lady of Bon Abbi wore the clothes of a working maiden.
 She wore a brown sleeveless kirtle, or dress, over a white linen shirt.
 A long, dark leather band wrapped twice around her waist.
 Her boots bore scuff marks that revealed they were her only pair.

 Pulling the kirtle to the front, Evelyn sat down.
-Josah saw how frail the young girl looked but with determined steel blue eyes.
-Her brown hair braided to the side was the only adornment needed.
+Josah saw how frail the young girl looked but with determined steel-blue eyes.
+Her light brown hair braided to the side was the only adornment needed.
 “Well?” she asked impatiently.